-GALWAY COUNTY COUNCIL.
-Planning Permission is sought for the demolition of an existing dwelling and shed, the construction of a dwelling house parage, stables, tool shed, treatment system and percolation area at Hampstead.
-Ballymacward.
-Ballensable.
-Co.
-Calway This planning application may be inspected or purchased, at a fee not exceeding the reasonable cost of making a copy, at the offices of the planning authority.
-County Hall, Prospect Hall.
-Galway, during public office hours.
-A submission or observation in relation to the application may be made in writing to the planning Authority on payment of a fee of 420 00, within 5 weeks of recept by the Authority of the application.
-GALWAY COUNTY COUNCIL
+OALWAY COUNTY COUNCIL Planning Permasion is sought for the demoliton of an existing dwelling and shed, the construction of a dwelling house, parage, stables, tool shed, treatment system and percolation area at Hempsfeed.
+Ballymacward, Ballhaske, Co.
+Oalway This planning application may be inspected or purchased, at a lee not exceeding the reasonable cost of making a copy at the offices of the planning authority.
+County hist, Prospect Hill, Galway, during public office hours.
+A submission for bisevenion in relation to the application may be made in writing to the planning Authority on payment of a fee of c20 00, writinn S weekis of receipt by the Authority of the application.